 Chestermere: Western Canada’s first Bee City

-Only the second City designated in Canada, Chestermere is helping in the fight to save the declining population of bees in Canada.
+Only the second City designated in Canada, Chestermere is helping in the fight to save the declining population of bees.

 Bees and other pollinators are struggling across Canada and around the world.
 It is estimated that 85% of flowering plants (including fruits and vegetables) depend on pollinators so a decline in their numbers could devastate food production.